Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 The effect of setting the ``optimization_level`` will differ depending on the backend you are using.
 When using :func:`~qiskit.transpile`, make sure you're transpiling for your specific backend.
-This process entails breaking down your circuit into ``operation_names`` and considering the physical connections specified in the
+This process entails breaking down your circuit into basis gates and considering the physical connections specified in the coupling map for two-qubit gates.
-``coupling_map`` for two qubit gates.
 Given the presence of noise in the backend, it is crucial to optimize your circuit by adjusting the ``optimization_level`` parameter.
 This will help minimize the number of circuit operations and enhance the overall performance.

-When using a backend, you can access its properties through the instruction  :meth:`backend.configuration()`.
-These properties, such as operation names, the coupling map connection, and init layout, play a crucial role in shaping the behavior of the quantum circuit.
+When using a backend, you can access its properties, such as operation names, the coupling map connection, and initial layout, play a crucial role in shaping the behavior of the quantum circuit.

 For example, with :meth:`~qiskit.providers.fake_provider.FakeQuitoV2`, you can learn about its qubit connections and the gates it uses to generate your quantum circuits.